Walmart says higher China tariffs will increase prices for U.S. shoppers

 Earlier this week, Walmart stepped up its online battle with Amazon.com Inc by offering one-day delivery in some markets without a shipping fee, weeks after Amazon announced a similar plan.

-Walmart said it will cost the company less than two-day shipping since orders will come straight from warehouses closer to the customer and arrive in a single box rather than multiple packages.
+Walmart said it will cost the company less than for two-day shipping since orders will come straight from warehouses closer to the customer and arrive in a single box rather than multiple packages.

 Sales at Walmart’s U.S. stores open at least a year rose 3.4%, excluding fuel, in the quarter ended April 30.
 Analysts estimated growth of 3.1%, according to IBES data from Refinitiv.